Phasing out Automated Speed Enforcement Program

 Automated Speed Enforcement (ASE) is a system that uses speed cameras to enforce speed limits.
 Speed cameras are an affordable way to enforce speed limits, slow down motorists and improve public safety.
 If your vehicle is captured by the camera as going over the posted speed limit, here’s what happens:

-2. The ticket is mailed to the registered plate holder at the address on file with the Province of Ontario.
+- The Penalty Order is mailed to the registered plate holder at the address on file with the Province of Ontario.

-There is a very simple way to avoid getting a traffic ticket—don’t speed.
+There is a very simple way to avoid getting a Penalty Order—don’t speed.
 Please slow down and help keep our communities safe.

 In Barrie, ASE cameras are located in certain community safety zones.
 A community safety zone is an area designated through the Community Safety Zones By-law to identify it as a road segment of higher risk or concern.
 Certain Highway Traffic Act fines (including speeding) are doubled in community safety zones.
 Many community safety zones are located close to schools.

 Community safety zones were identified for the ASE program based on data collected showing areas where drivers are regularly going over the posted limit.
-Two cameras are installed and will be rotated to different community safety zones every few months.
+Two cameras are rotated to different community safety zones every few months.
+“Municipal Speed Camera in Use" signs are installed when cameras are active and tickets are being issued.

 ASE Camera Facts

 The ASE cameras capture licence plates of all vehicles exceeding the posted speed limit.
-The ticket will include the image taken by the ASE camera and an enlargement of the plate portion.
-It is mailed to the registered plate holder at the address on file with the Province.
-The ticket will arrive within 30 days after the violation occurs.
+An Administrative Penalty Order will include the image taken by the ASE camera and an enlargement of the plate portion.
+The Administrative Penalty Order is mailed to the registered plate holder at the address on file with the Province, and will arrive within 30 days after the violation occurs.

 The penalty is only a fine.
-Tickets issued via ASE don’t result in demerit points.
+Administrative Penalty Orders issued via ASE don’t result in demerit points.

 Emergency vehicles must comply with the provisions of the Highway Traffic Act regarding exceeding the speed limit.
 According to Ontario’s Highway Traffic Act, section 128 (13) speed limits do not apply “to a police department vehicle being used in the lawful performance of a police officer’s duties.”
 Emergency circumstances would have to be proven (ie. call log or other documentation).